bluejayA/substation/docs/concepts/caching.md

 ---

 **Remember**: Caching is the secret to Substation's performance.
-60-80% fewer API calls means your OpenStack cluster thanks you, and your operations are lightning fast.
+With the design target of 60-80% fewer API calls, your OpenStack cluster thanks you, and your operations are lightning fast.

 *Cache wisely, operate swiftly.*